 My academic interests focus on the complex interplay between humans and their environments over time.
 Under the broad umbrella of environmental anthropology, I’ve been able to explore a wide range of topics, including food insecurity, rural livelihoods, forced migration, property rights, the politics of environmental conservation, and climate change on multiple continents.
 More than anything, I love to talk with people, to hear their stories in their words and to get a glimpse into the creative ways they have built their lives and navigated life’s challenges.

-My teaching interests include, Introduction to Anthropology (4-Field), Cultural Anthropology, Environmental Anthropology, African Ethnography, Anthropology of Food, and Globalization and Consumption.
+My teaching interests include, Introduction to Anthropology (4-Field), Cultural Anthropology, Environmental Anthropology, African Ethnography, Anthropology of Food, and Global Problems.